California State University, Fullerton: Campus

 The campus is on the site of former citrus groves in northeast Fullerton.
 It is bordered on the east by the Orange Freeway (SR-57), on the west by State College Boulevard, on the north by Yorba Linda Boulevard, and on the south by Nutwood Avenue.

 Although established in the late 1950s, much of the initial construction on campus took place in the late 1960s, under the supervision of artist and architect Howard van Heuklyn, who gave the campus a striking, futuristic architecture (buildings like Pollak Library South, Titan Shops, Humanities, McCarthy Hall).
 This was in response to the numerous Googie buildings in the Fullerton community.

-The Pollak Library houses the Philip K. Dick science fiction collection.
+The University Archives & Special Collections in the Pollak Library houses the Philip K. Dick papers and Frank Herbert papers as part of the Willis McNelly Science Fiction collection.

 Since 1993, the campus has added the College Park Building, Steven G. Mihaylo Hall, University Hall, the Titan Student Union, the Student Recreation Center, the Nutwood Parking Structure, the State College Parking Structure, Dan Black Hall, Joseph A.W.
 Clayes III Performing Arts Center West, Phase III Housing, the Grand Central Art Center, and Pollak Library.
 In order to generate power for the university and become more sustainable, the campus installed solar panels on top of a number of buildings.
 The panels, which generate up to 7–8 percent of the electrical power used daily, are atop the Eastside Parking Structure, Clayes Performing Arts Center and the Kinesiology and Health Science Building.

 In August 2011, the university added a $143 million housing complex, which included five new residence halls, a convenience store and a 565-seat dining hall called the Gastronome.

+El Dorado Ranch serves as the university president's residence.

-Satellite facilities
+Satellite campus

-The university operates a satellite campus in Irvine, California, approximately 20 mi south of the original Fullerton location, the Grand Central Art Center in downtown Santa Ana, and a Garden Grove Center.
+The university opened a satellite campus in Irvine, California in 1989, approximately 20 mi south of the original Fullerton location.
+Amid the COVID-19 pandemic, the satellite campus closed in July 2021.